Yassin Choukri

 Yassin Choukri (born c.
-1968) is a Canadian former lawyer and former deputy attorney-general of the Canadian province of New Brunswick.
+1968) is a former Canadian lawyer and former deputy attorney-general of the Canadian province of New Brunswick.

 He was disbarred after the Law Society of New Brunswick ruled he had misappropriated more than $720,000 from 10 former clients.

 He received a B.Sc. degree from the University of Moncton in 1988 and a law degree (LL.B.) in 1991.
 He was called to the bar in 1992.

 A Fredericton man with the same name is listed in a database of high-stake poker players.